fcantor/AirBnB_clone/README.md

 # AirBnB Clone
 ### Description - AirBnB Clone
-The AirBnB Clone project is Holberton School project that allows us to implement new development skills as we learn them.
-This web application will be built upon piece-by-piece over the coming months until it looks and functions as a Airbnb would.
+The AirBnB Clone project is a Holberton School project that allows us to implement new development skills as we learn them.
+This web application will be built upon piece-by-piece over the coming months until it looks and functions as the Airbnb website would.

 ### Description - The Console
 The Console is a specific-use case command interpreter.
 It allows for the creation of new objects (ex.
 User, Place), retrieval of objects from a file/database, operations on objects, updating objects, and destroying them.

 ## Files in this Repository